Anything you need to execute your project is a resource. That means materials, tools, equipment and even your team.

 The resource plan template can also be saved and used for future projects.
 If you’re starting a project that’s similar to one you completed a year or more ago, you can go back in your files and use the old resource plan template as historic data to inform your new resource plan.

 Using a resource plan template keeps everyone informed, but by upgrading to project management software you can not only better connect with the team but track their progress.
-ProjectManager automatically compares your planned resources with your actual resources.
+ProjectManager automatically compares your planned resources with your actual resources on our award-winning Gantt chart.
 This helps you stay on track when you’re executing the project.
 Need more resource management tools?
 Use our workload chart to make sure your team isn’t overallocated.
 You can even balance their work to keep them more productive.
 See for yourself by trying the software for free today.

 Who Uses a Resource Plan Template?